UK asks Japan for Huawei alternatives in 5G networks: Report

 The Nikkei said the latest move reflects Britain's effort to bring in new equipment suppliers to foster competition and help reduce costs for the country's wireless carriers.

 The British embassy in Tokyo and Fujitsu did not immediately respond to email or text inquiries on Sunday.
 Japan's Cabinet Secretariat and NEC did not answer calls.
-Huawei and China's foreign ministry had no immediate comment.
+Huawei had no immediate comment.

+China opposes the exclusion of companies from certain countries without evidence, and doing so can damage the progress of humanity, said Chinese foreign ministry spokesman Wang Wenbin when asked about the report at a daily news conference in Beijing on Monday.

 British digital minister Oliver Dowden last week said Britain was working with its allies to foster stronger rivals to Huawei, naming firms from Finland, Sweden, South Korea and Japan.